 What Are Easements, And How Might Having One Affect My Property?

-Easements are a feature of real estate that grants non-owners limited rights to use property.
-Find out whether an easement should stop your new home purchase.
+Easements are a feature of real estate that grants non-owners limited rights to use your property.
+Find out whether an easement could stop your home purchase.

 What Is Chain Of Title And Why Is It Important?